Code360In/katacoda-scenarios-32/redis-replication/step3.md

 `docker stop redis1`{{execute T1}}

-In T2, Check the log and status of the redis slaves.
+In T2, Check the log and status of the Redis slaves.

 `docker logs redis2`{{execute T2}}